Skip to content

 Network Tools

 The Network module is loaded by default (MCP_UNIFI_MODULES_ENABLED=network).
-It exposes 46 tools covering devices, networks/VLANs, WLANs, firewall rules, switch port profiles, per-client commands, static DHCP leases, port forwards, observability, plus composites with rollback and config drift / backup utilities.
+It covers devices, networks/VLANs, WLANs, firewall rules, switch port profiles, per-client commands, static DHCP leases, port forwards, observability, plus composites with rollback and config drift / backup utilities.
+See the Tool Manifest for the always-current per-module count.

 Every tool accepts an optional controller: str = "default" parameter that names which UniFi controller to target.
 Every destructive tool also accepts dry_run: bool = False; setting it to True returns the predicted change set without writing to the controller.